notbowen/AY23-S1-PRG1-Outputs/README.md

 # AY23 Sem 1 PRG1 Final Assignment

+The following outputs are based on the data from `carpark-availability-v1.csv`.

 ## Basic Requirements
 ### Option 1: Display Total Number of Carparks in 'carpark-information.csv'